Urbandub

-Urbandub is a Filipino rock band from Cebu City, Philippines.
-Since its inception in 2000, the band's line-up consisted of Gabby Alipe, John Dinopol, Lalay Lim, and JanJan Mendoza who joined in 2003.
+Urbandub is a Filipino rock band from Cebu City, Philippines formed in 2000.
+The band's current line-up consisted of Gabby Alipe, John Dinopol, Lalay Lim, Sam Saludsong and Russ Manaloto.

 Urbandub is the first indie band in the Philippines to release albums nationwide with the assistance of a major label.
 The label also featured Urbandub in a Pinoy rock compilation entitled "FULL VOLUME", with a remake of Sade's "No Ordinary Love".
 The band recently garnered the attention of fans throughout Southeast Asia with a tour in Singapore.

 The band posted on Facebook stating that they will be having their last concert with their original line-up on May 9, 2015.
 Bass guitarist and back-up vocalist Lalay Lim and drummer JanJan Mendoza left the band to prioritize their families afterwards.

 In 2016, Alipe and Dinopol reunited to reform Urbandub (also dubbed as "Gab and John") along with bass player Russ Manaloto and drummer Sam Saludsong.
 In 2018, Lim and Mendoza returned after a hiatus from the band.